-H. Appeal Process: Any appeal must be submitted to the Dean of Student Affairs within seven calendar days of being notified of the outcome.
+H. Appeal Process: Any appeal must be submitted to the The Title IX Coordinator or Designee within seven calendar days of being notified of the outcome.
 In the absence of a timely appeal, the determination will be final and conclusive.
 A statement of appeal must be in writing, must specify the grounds on which the appeal is based, and must set forth and explain in detail any relevant information and arguments.

 Notification of the resolution of the appeal will be sent to the appellant’s RISD e-mail account.
 The non-appealing party will also be notified of the resolution of the appeal to the extent permitted by the Family Educational Rights and Privacy Act.

-I. Deferral of Sanctions Pending Appeal: The submission of an appeal does not by itself prevent or defer implementation of interim measures and/or sanctions imposed by the Title IX Coordinator, Deputy Title IX Coordinator, or Sexual Misconduct Panel.
-However, at the request of the appellant, the Dean of Student Affairs may, in his or her discretion and for good cause, defer implementation of some or all of those consequences during the pendency of the appeal.
+I. Deferral of Sanctions Pending Appeal: The submission of an appeal does not by itself prevent or defer implementation of interim measures and/or sanctions imposed by the Deputy Title IX Coordinator for Students, or Sexual Misconduct Panel.
+However, at the request of the appellant, the Title IX Coordinator or Designee may, in their discretion and for good cause, defer implementation of some or all of those consequences during the pendency of the appeal.